PacktPublishing/Practical-Guide-to-Applied-Conformal-Prediction/README.md

 This is the code repository for [Practical Guide to Applied Conformal Prediction](https://www.packtpub.com/product/practical-guide-to-applied-conformal-prediction/9781805122760?utm_source=github&utm_medium=repository&utm_id=9781805122760), published by Packt.

-**Learn and apply the best uncertainty frameworks to your industry applications	**
+**Learn and apply the best uncertainty frameworks to your industry applications**

 ## What is this book about?
-The Statistics and Machine Learning with R Workshop is a comprehensive resource packed with insights into statistics and machine learning, along with a deep dive into R libraries.
-The learning experience is further enhanced by practical examples and hands-on exercises that provide explanations of key concepts.
+Embark on an insightful journey with 'Practical Guide to Applied Conformal Prediction in Python', a comprehensive resource that equips you with the latest techniques to quantify uncertainty in machine learning and computer vision models effectively.

 This book covers the following exciting features:
 * Fundamental concepts and principles of conformal prediction